-Figure 4.7Master Coupled with Tool
+Figure 4.7-Master Coupled with Tool Returned to Stand

 - 7. Robot moves into the Tool stand with the Tool Changer coupled.
 Everything is OK bit is ON. - a.
 When the Tool is returned to the stand, the Safety Switch becomes activated and the SSO\1, SSO\2, V1RELAY, and V2RELAY inputs turn ON. - b.
 Unlatch Enabled turns ON, indicating that it is safe to uncouple the Tool Changer. - 8.
-Uncouple the Tool Changer. - a.
+Uncouple the Tool Changer.
+Check that Unlatch Enabled is ON.
+If Unlatch Enabled is OFF, reset errors according to procedure Section 4.3.15-Error Recovery Sequence. - a.
 Pulse Unlatch ON minimum 500 ms. - b.
 The Tool Power is On bit turns OFF. - c.
 Communication is lost with downstream device(s). - d.
 The Locked input turns OFF a short time later and subsequently the Unlocked input goes ON, indicating that the uncoupling operation is complete. - e.
 Everything is OK input is ON.